pblack/docs/content/site-configuration/front-matter-templates.md

 Front Matter Templates can be created through the Forestry UI, or automatically created when importing a site with existing default fields (in your Jekyll `_config.yml` file or Hugo Archetype file).

-### CREATING TEMPLATES THROUGH THE FORESTRY UI

-Click on the Front Matter link in the sidebar to get to the list of available templates (this is only visible to people with *developer* access).

-Here we have just one template, the **default** template.
-Clicking on the green **"Add Template"** button at the top of the page will take you to the new Front Matter Template form.

-Give your new template a name and add default fields that you want to be displayed with pages that use this template.

-To learn more about Front Matter Template Fields, see the section below.

-### AUTOMATICALLY CREATE TEMPLATES WHEN IMPORTING A SITE
+### AUTOMATICALLY CREATED TEMPLATES ON FIRST-IMPORT

-Front Matter Templates can be created automatically when importing your site.
+Front Matter Templates are created automatically when importing your site for the first time.
 How this is done depends on which static site generator you are using.

 Forestry can only create Front Matter Templates from your site’s source.
 Any changes to the template from within Forestry will not be written back to your config files.